 As someone who used to work in the accounting department, I know all too well how easily it is to mix up the numbers, lose papers, or miscommunicate important information.
 Not everyone is BSing you when they say “the check’s in the mail“.

-Some companies (most in fact) use a payment processing service like WePay, Bill.com, or Zipmark so perhaps the issue is with the payment processor and not the client themselves.
+Most companies use a payment processing service like WePay, Bill.com, or Gusto, so perhaps the issue is with the payment processor and not the client themselves.
 Your job is to remain calm and determine the cause of the non-payment, then work to resolve it.

 3. Exhaust all the avenues

 Have you done everything you can to reach the people in charge, or the accounting department?
 Try calling their office.